 When a real estate brokerage represents a seller, it must do what is best for the seller of a property.

-A written contract, called a listing agreement, creates an agency relationship between the seller and the brokerage and establishes seller representation.
-It also explains services the brokerage will provide, establishes a fee arrangement for the REALTOR®'s services and specifies what obligations a seller may have.
+The listing agreement, also called the written contract, creates an agency relationship between the seller and the brokerage.
+This agreement then establishes the seller representation.
+It also explains services the brokerage will provide and establishes a fee arrangement for the REALTOR®'s services.
+The agreement also specifies what obligations a seller may have.

-Although confidential information about the seller cannot be discussed, a buyer working with a seller's agent can expect fair and honest service from the seller's agent and disclosure of pertinent information about the property.
+Confidential information about the seller cannot be discussed.
+However, a buyer working with a seller's agent can expect fair and honest service from the seller's agent.
+This includes the disclosure of pertinent information about the property.